cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_wrapper/README.md

 ## Resource gateways

 The resource gateway class is automatically created upon the resource installation.
 The class name is the same as the name of the resource given during the installation.
 Furthermore, **each resource gateway class inherits from the `py4jps JPSGateway` class**.
 Therefore, **one should ideally only work with the resource classes rather than with the parent JPSGateway class**.
 It is also recommended to have only one gateway object in your Python application per java resource you wish to access.
-This can be easily achieved by instantiating and starting the resource gateway objects in a specially designed module e.g. `jpsSingletons` and then to import these objects instances to any other module that requires it.
+This can be easily achieved by instantiating and starting the resource gateway objects in a specially designed module e.g., `jpsSingletons` and then to import these objects instances to any other module that requires it.

-To give a simple example, after installing the `jpsBaseLib` resource one can import and use it in a following way:
+To give a simple example, after installing the `jpsBaseLib` resource one can import and use it in the following way:
 ```python
 from py4jps.resources import jpsBaseLib